Anytime a parent completes registration on your website, they expect an email confirming their registration.

 You don’t want to overwhelm parents with too much info, but you also want to provide them with all the info they need to take action on their own, including completing forms and paying you!

-Make Call to Action OBVIOUS!
+The Call to Action is Obvious

 Notice in both emails there is a big green button!
 In one email it is linking to the family dashboard.
 In another, it’s an invitation to close their balance.